AliOcasha/DinoGame3D/README.md

 ## *any questions or ideas?*
 Then join our discussion!
 I will try to answer everyone and here you can share your opinion and experiences with other people.
+The Models used are avaible on : https://www.cgtrader.com/3d-models/various/various-models/dino-jump-3d-models-and-textures